ck-zhang/px/docs/design/content-addressable-store.md

   * CAS mapping of lock entries → `pkg-build` oids.

 A profile is essentially “L + runtime” rewritten into CAS IDs.

+`env_vars` in the profile are applied when the env runtime is launched; they override any parent process values so that the materialized env matches the CAS-described configuration.

 **5. `meta`**